nonamejeff/dolphin/README.md

 every time.
 This allows you to easily switch between Spotify accounts after logging out of the app.

+Token caching is also disabled so each login retrieves a fresh access token instead of reusing the one stored on disk.
+This prevents the previous user's profile from being displayed when switching accounts.

 If you encounter the error `INVALID_CLIENT: Invalid redirect URI`, the redirect URI from the login request did not match any of the URIs listed in your Spotify application.
 Ensure `SPOTIPY_REDIRECT_URI` matches exactly and that it is